casbah-ma/cinedantan/README.md

 ![](https://cdn.cinedantan.com/github/you-might-like.png)

-It's a serverless React Progressive Web.
+It's a small React.js Progressive Web Apps.

-The movies database is a simple and a big JSON file streamed into the redux store using the excellent [Oboe.js](http://oboejs.com/) and built from different sources including Archive.org, WikiData, Wikipedia, and IMDB.
+The movies database is a simple JSON file streamed into the redux store using the excellent [Oboe.js](http://oboejs.com/) and built from different sources including Archive.org, WikiData, Wikipedia, and IMDB.